Easy No Knead Bread – Crusty Artisan Bread

 • Tear a piece of parchment paper just slightly bigger than your dutch oven.
 You will use this to move your bread from the counter to the very hot dutch oven.

-• Sprinkle a little flour on dough and cut in half with a serrated knife.
-(For my 5 qt enamel cast iron dutch oven, I make 2 bigger loaves instead of 4 smaller ones).
+• Sprinkle flour on dough and cut in half with a serrated knife.

 • Use a serrated knife to make three diagonal slashes on top of the dough.